flyerhzm/seo_checker/README.md

 # SEOChecker

-Check your website if it is seo
+Check your website if it is seo.

 ## Checklists